CAN I ORDER A GIFT CARD?

 HOW DO I KNOW MY RING SIZE?

 Now this can be tricky - but we promise to do our best to help you!
-The best way to know your ring size is to visit Pieces of Eight Gallery (28 Russell Place, Melbourne), where we can size you.
+The best way to know your ring size is to visit us at Pieces of Eight Gallery (Shop 27, Royal Arcade, 335 Bourke Street Melbourne), where we can size you.
 Failing that, the next best thing is to request a free ring sizer from us, which we can mail out to you anywhere in the world.
 Just email us requesting one and include your full name and postal address.

 Just as with clothing and shoe sizing, different countries use different units of measurement.
 In Australia we use the UK letter system.
 If you know your ring size using the US number system, see below.

 Typical sizes for the ring finger or middle finger: